Meet our Doctoral Students

 Stephanie’s research interests pertain to the manifestation of neurologically based communication disorders within the context of bilingualism.
 More specifically she is interested in utilizing neuroimaging to better inform responsiveness to tailored speech and language treatments in bilinguals who have acquired a traumatic brain injury, or have acquired aphasia as a result of neurodegenerative disease.
 She is a doctoral student in the Aphasia Research and Treatment Lab and the Human Abilities in Bilingual Language Acquisition Lab.

-Mingshuang Li has joined the Ph.D. program and studied in the Speech Psychophysics Laboratory in the Department of Communication Sciences and Disorders since August 2016.
+Mingshuang Li has joined the Ph.D. program and studied in the Speech Psychophysics Laboratory since August 2016.
 He has an interdisciplinary background of hearing science, psychology and pedagogy.
 Mingshuang’s research focuses on perception of speech and non-speech sound with psychophysical and electrophysiological evaluations, especially for native and non-native speakers, normal-hearing and hearing-impaired listeners and the populations with amusia and tone agnosia.
 He is also interested in training and enhancement for speech perception in noise.

-Megann McGill is a doctoral student, a licensed speech-language pathologist, and a Spanish-English bilingual clinical supervisor in the Michael and Tami Lang Stuttering Institute.
-Her research interests include the exploration of the contributions of psycholinguistic, phonological and phonetic factors to stuttered speech production.
+Katie Winters is a doctoral student, a certified speech-language pathologist, and a clinical supervisor in the Michael and Tami Lang Stuttering Institute.
+Her research interests include effective measurement of cognitive and affective components of stuttering, clinical education related to fluency disorders, and evaluation and treatment of fluency disorders, language disorders, and social communication.

-Danielle Werle is a licensed clinician and doctoral student.
-She is a clinical supervisor and research associate in the Michael and Tami Lang Stuttering Institute.
-Her research interests include the cognitive and behavioral contributions to stuttering and effective communication.
+Megan Young is a doctoral student and certified speech-language pathologist studying under the mentorship of Dr. Courtney Byrd.
+She also serves as a clinical supervisor and research associate in the Michael and Tami Lang Stuttering Institute.
+Her research interests include the cognitive and affective components of stuttering evaluation and treatment, stigma, multilingualism, and counseling approaches in speech-language pathology.